Origin of birds: Cursorial ("from the ground up") theory

 All of the Archaeopteryx fossils come from marine sediments, and it has been suggested that wings may have helped the birds run over water in the manner of the Jesus Christ Lizard (common basilisk).

-Most recent refutations of the "from the ground up" hypothesis attempt to refute the modern version's assumption that birds are modified coelurosaurian dinosaurs.
-The strongest attacks are based on embryological analyses that conclude that birds' wings are formed from digits 2, 3, and 4, (corresponding to the index, middle, and ring fingers in humans.
+Most recent opposition to the "from the ground up" hypothesis attempt to refute the modern version's assumption that birds are modified coelurosaurian dinosaurs.
+The criticism is based on embryological analyses that suggest birds' wings are formed from digits 2, 3, and 4, (corresponding to the index, middle, and ring fingers in humans.
 The first of a bird's three digits forms the alula, which they use to avoid stalling in low-speed flight—for example, when landing).
 The hands of coelurosaurs, however, are formed by digits 1, 2, and 3 (thumb and first two fingers in humans).
 However, these embryological analyses were immediately challenged on the embryological grounds that the "hand" often develops differently in clades that have lost some digits in the course of their evolution, and that birds' "hands" do develop from digits 1, 2, and 3.
-This debate is complex and not yet resolved - see "Digit homology".
+For more information about this subject, see "Digit homology".

+Fowler et al. (2011) proposed a model explaining how dromaeosaurids may have hunted.
+The animal would use its wing as stabilizers while standing on top of its prey eating it alive in the manner of an eagle or a hawk.
+The authors consider this an important addition to the topic of how flapping movements evolved, arguing they likely precede flight.